Passive communicator, are you aware of the elements that weaken and undermine your communication?

 The goal of such questions is usually to come across as more collaborative and not too aggressive when the result is not quite that.

 “I need that and that from your team; how much time do you need to deliver” is assertive and will offer better and faster results.
-In the second example we showcase confidence and assertiveness when in the first example we come across as unsure and more passive.
+In the second example, we showcase confidence and assertiveness while in the first example, we come across as unsure and more passive.

 The filler words